 Expat families can enjoy outdoor outings to a range of destinations such as the Johannesburg Botanical Gardens, the Melville Koppies Nature Reserve and Zoo Lake.
 The Highveld game and nature reserves outside the city also provide an opportunity for expats to get in touch with nature and contain the country's iconic grasslands and wildlife.

-That said, many Joburg locals simply head to the city's mega malls for shopping, socialising and movie watching.
+That said, many Joburg locals looking for entertainment simply head to the city's mega malls for shopping, socialising and movie watching.

 There are, however, downsides to life in Johannesburg.
 It is a fast-paced, vibrant metropolis characterised by continuous growth, but the shadows of its wealth hide an underside marred by crime and poverty.
 Kamikaze-like minibus taxis, which function as the most commonly used public transport, make owning a car essential.
 Walking in certain areas is also inadvisable due to safety concerns.